Click on a question or topic to reveal more information

 What is the parking rate in the ramp across the street?

 The ramp across the street, the Riverfront Ramp, is owned and operated by the City of Minneapolis.
-The event rate for Guthrie events is typically $8.
-Event rates will vary based on Metrodome events and other activities in the area.
+The event rate for Guthrie Theater events is typically $9.
+Event rates vary based on events and activities in the area.
 Daily rates vary depending on the time of day and length of stay.

-Can I come to the Guthrie without seeing a show?
+Can I come to the Guthrie Theater without seeing a show?

 Yes!
 You do not need a ticket to a play to enjoy the Level Four, Five and Nine lobbies, the "endless bridge," Sea Change or the Level Five Café.